adobejmong/cleanupchef/README.md

 Make sure you have the following dependencies:

-- [1] Chef Configuration File
+- [1] Chef Configuration
    - Get your chef-repo-specific configuration details for Knife (e.g., knife.rb)
+   - Get the user Private Key file (.pem)
-   - Get the number of nodes subscribed (nodes allowed by Opscode)
+   - Get the number of subscribed nodes (nodes allowed by Opscode)
 - [2] AWS accounts Credentials
    - Get your AWS Accounts Credentials (Access Key and Secret Key) of IAM users that are authorized to run 'ec2-describe-instances'
    - Place them in a file (e.g, credentials.txt) as shown below